Abhishek-Iyer1/lane-detection/README.md

 * Using the Canny edge detection technique and tuning its parameters to get the best output within our area of interest
 * Using Hough transform to detect line segments.

+## Testing performance
+* Test on test images
+* Test real-time performance by applying to a 30 FPS video

+## Displaying Outputs
-Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added.
+* Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added.
+* Video stream of marked lanes

 ## Deep Learning Pipeline
 * Create and train a simple CNN model for performing real-time segmentation of lanes